Cost Reduction Strategy (home page) Seminars Consulting Articles Books Site Map

 “Get it working quickly with whatever parts you can find now, and built with

-whatever process you have access now.
 They can easily be changed later.”

 “Make sure the prototype will work now, at any cost, by specifying tight